UPAC REQUESTOR HANDBOOK

 7.2.
 ITEMS THAT WILL NOT BE FUNDED

-- Salaries and stipends may only be funded by the SFB.
+4. Salaries and stipends may only be funded by the

-- Donations or charitable contributions of money or products.
+5. Donations or charitable contributions of money or

-- Funding of philanthropic activities where the primary purpose is fund-raising.
+6. Funding of philanthropic activities where the primary purpose is fund-

-- National association memberships on a per person basis.
-Individual memberships are not permitted; however, group memberships to a national organization are allowed.
+8. National association memberships on a per person Individual memberships are not permitted; however, group memberships to a national organization are allowed.

-- Purchase of a specific gift for a specific person or items used to raise funds.
-This means that promotional items for events, door prizes, and participation prizes that are distributed randomly are allowable expenses to purchase with the Student Fee.
+13. Purchase of a specific gift for a specific person or items used to raise funds.
+This means that promotional items for events, door prizes, and participation prizes that are distributed randomly are allowable expenses to purchase with the Student

-- Purchase of or reimbursement for the purchase of alcoholic beverages.
+15. Purchase of or reimbursement for the purchase of alcoholic

-All expenditures must be in compliance with University Policies and Rules and Policies and Rules for Student Organizations.
+All expenditures must follow University Policies and Rules and Policies for Student Organizations.

 The Pennsylvania State University prohibits discrimination and harassment against any person because of age, ancestry, color, disability or handicap, national origin, race, religious creed, sex, sexual orientation, gender identity, or veteran status.
 Discrimination or harassment against faculty, staff, or students will not be tolerated at The Pennsylvania State University.